OlegPeunov/OlegPeunov/README.md

 ## ✨ What I'm Building

-- Building scalable enterprise-grade web applications using React.js, Next.js, TypeScript, and modern frontend architecture patterns.
+- Building modern web applications using React.js, Next.js, TypeScript, and scalable frontend architecture patterns.
 - Exploring AI integrations and developer productivity tools using LLMs.

 ## 👨‍💻 About Me